vuquangkhtn/my-micro-fe-portfolio/README.md

 At the root repo, execute below command to start all modules in this project

 ```
+yarn add #if not installed
 yarn start
 ```

+Note: To run this project without issues, you need to start the BE project first.
+Open this [link](https://github.com/vuquangkhtn/my-porfolio-backend) for detail

 ### Add new workspace